OfficeDev/open-xml-docs/docs/how-to-insert-a-chart-into-a-spreadsheet.md

 ```

 Using the Open XML SDK 2.5, you can create document structure and
-content that uses strongly-typed classes that correspond to <span
+content that uses strongly-typed classes that correspond to **SpreadsheetML** elements.
-class="keyword">SpreadsheetML</span> elements.
 You can find these
-classes in the <span
+classes in the **DocumentFormat.OpenXml.Spreadsheet** namespace.
-class="keyword">DocumentFormat.OpenXml.Spreadsheet</span> namespace.
 The
 following table lists the class names of the classes that correspond to
 the **workbook**, [Sheets](https://msdn.microsoft.com/library/office/documentformat.openxml.spreadsheet.sheets.aspx), [Sheet](https://msdn.microsoft.com/library/office/documentformat.openxml.spreadsheet.sheet.aspx), **worksheet**, and [SheetData<](https://msdn.microsoft.com/library/office/documentformat.openxml.spreadsheet.sheetdata.aspx) elements.